iamvery/docs/view_management/traversing.md

 ---
 name: Traversing Views
+desc: Traversing significant nodes in a Pakyow view.
 ---

 Pakyow makes it possible to traverse significant nodes in a view.
 A significant node is one that has been labeled as a `scope` or `prop`.